Bank of Valletta: Shareholding

 In 1992, the Bank became the first public company to be listed on the Malta Stock Exchange.
 As of November 2025, 25% of the Bank's equity is held by the Government of Malta, UniCredit S.p.A. holds a 5.21% stake, Hili Ventures holds a 4.99% stake, and the remaining 64.80% is in the hands of the general public.

-BOV in Today
+Bank of Valletta today

 The Group offers financial services both for personal and non-personal customers, including Retail Banking, Wealth Management and Investment Services, Capital Market Services, Fund Administration, Bancassurance and Card Services.

 Bank of Valletta p.l.c. operates the largest retail network on the island, with thirty six branches, one satellite branch and four agencies around Malta and Gozo.
 Furthermore, the Bank has Investment Centres and Business Centres offering specialised services.
 Finally, the BOV Premium Banking Centre hosts the Wealth Management arm and Corporate Centre.